loyher343/sql-queries/day3/README.md

 )
 ```

+That's about it for now.
+In PostgreSQL, you have many more options, particularly for data types, but you can explore those later.

 ### Installation
 #### Macs
 For the Mac installation, we'll use Homebrew.
 If you don't have homebrew, you can get it here: https://brew.sh/.